y11en/pattern/README.md

 `is int` is true on this variant, and then `as int` calls `operator as`, which delegates to `std::get` to return the active member.
 Now, the binding `i` is initialized with the result of that, so it holds a true `int`, rather than a variant, and the print statement compiles.

+Do we need a special operator to express this intent?
+Would `isas int` be useful for testing and accessing by type?

 ### Generic programming

 ![](generic.png)